HalPro85/Halley_Profita/README.md

 ## Publications
 * H. Profita, A. Roseway, and M. Czerwinski.
 An Evaluation of Wearable Light Form Factors for Seasonal Affective Disorder.
 In Review - The SIGCHI Conference on Human Factors in Computing Systems (CHI), 2015.
 * H. Profita, D. Brinkman, A. Lim, and R. Smith.
 Wall Relief: A Health-Oriented Interactive Installation for the Workplace Environment.
-In Review (Work In Progress) - The 9th International Conference on Tangible, Embedded and Embodied Interaction (TEI), 2015.
+(Work In Progress) - The 9th International Conference on Tangible, Embedded and Embodied Interaction (TEI), Palo Alto, CA, Jan.
+2015.
 * H. Profita, A. Roseway, and M. Czerwinski.
 Lightwear: An Exploration in Wearable Light Therapy.
 To Appear - In Proc. of the 9th International Conference on Tangible, Embedded and Embodied Interaction (TEI), Palo Alto, CA, Jan.
 2015.
 Acceptance rate: 28%.
 * H. Profita, N. Farrow, and N. Correll.
 Flutter: An Exploration of an Assistive Garment Using Distributed Sensing, Computation, and Actuation.
 To Appear - In Proc. of the 9th International Conference on Tangible, Embedded and Embodied Interaction (TEI), Palo Alto, CA, Jan.
 2015.
 Acceptance rate: 28%.
 * K. Lyons and H. Profita.
 The Multiple Dispositions of Wearable Devices.
 Pervasive Computing: Special Issue – Wearable Computing, IEEE 13 (4), 24-31, Oct.
 2014.